SnootyMonkey/clj-json-ld/README.md

 Thank you to the creators of the [JSON-LD 1.0 W3C Recommendation](http://www.w3.org/TR/json-ld/) for their hard work in creating the specification and the comprehensive test suite.
 Thank you to the authors and editors for the very clear spec writing.

-The Benefits section of this README document is lifted with only very slight modifications from the [JSON-LD 1.0 W3C Recommendation](http://www.w3.org/TR/json-ld/).
+Portions of the [Benefits of Linked Data](#benefits-of-linked-data) and [Benefits of JSON-LD](#benefits-of-json-ld) sections of this README document are lifted with slight modifications from the [JSON-LD 1.0 W3C Recommendation](http://www.w3.org/TR/json-ld/).

-Thank you to [Gregg Kellog](https://github.com/gkellogg), author of the [json-ld Ruby processor](https://github.com/ruby-rdf/json-ld/), and [Dave Longley](https://github.com/dlongley), author of the [pyld Python processor](https://github.com/digitalbazaar/pyld), for providing prior implementations that were useful to study, particularly in the area of testing ideas.
+Thank you to [Gregg Kellog](https://github.com/gkellogg), author of the [json-ld Ruby processor](https://github.com/ruby-rdf/json-ld/), and [Dave Longley](https://github.com/dlongley), author of the [pyld Python processor](https://github.com/digitalbazaar/pyld), for providing prior implementations that were useful to study, particularly in the area of testing.

 ## License